 "I have no more to say but to recommend your case and mine to Almighty God, the Searcher of Hearts, who sends us His grace, and sets us at accord before the day of payment, to the end we may at last be friends in heaven, when all injuries shall be forgotten."
 Read more.

-Older Pastoral Letters from Bishop Philip
+All the Pastoral Letters from Bishop Philip are available on the Portsmouth Diocese website.

 The Closer to Christ Campaign is a two-year initiative that will be delivered across the whole Diocese, with the am of raising £13.5million.
 Our vision for the Diocese is ‘bringing people close to Jesus Christ through his church’ and this project will help us realise our vision.
 This important endeavour has two key aims...